I Almost Forgot... (Things to Pack for Rez)

 - Duct tape – I can’t think of a specific reason why you will need duct tape, but you will.
 Duct tape is the magical fix-everything tool that can literally do anything.
 Just get it.

 Hopefully this list helps you remember those easy to forget items.
-If you need a more extensive packing list, check our Rez Packing Lists that tell you what you will need for each of the 3 different residence options at King’s.
+If you need a more extensive packing list, check our Residence FAQ under "What Should I Bring?" that tell you what you will need for the 3 different residence options at King’s.
 And be sure to check out our Pinterest page and picture how awesome your room can be!